lineality/lines_editor/README.md

 # Results:
-- Time to write a working MVP of Vi(Vim) in Rust, greenfield: 7 days (1 week)
+- Time it took to write a working MVP of ~"Vi(Vim) (functionality) in Rust," greenfield: 7 days (1 week), half of which was planning.

 - Time to build MVP-2, adding: hex editor (classic, in-place edit), raw string (showing escaped characters), select including: cursor, w(word forward) e(end of word forward), b(begining of word backwards), toggle standard comment (line or selected lines), toggle rust docstring (line or selected lines), indent/unident (line or selected lines) (new module for toggle comment / indent), undo, redo, hex-add byte, hex-remove byte, hex-goto-byte, standardized number column indent (v1), clipboard, cut and paste (including new (combined) modules also in github: byte-level-operations, 'buttons' reversible operation logs, paste file from path, boot from(into) existing session(allowing for multiple windows and file-manager file select toggle), byte position display, continuation of cursor from line to line including select, boundaries to keep cursor in text-bounds, no-crash exception handling, save-as (which, strangely, was one of the least-simple to add), Goto (start of line end of line specific line, :boot to line, end of doc, start of doc, specific byte), sync hex-edit cursor and normal edit cursor locations, source-it (command to recreate source-code files ('crate')), help and version commands, version number source from cargo, delete selection, simplified architecture of (fewer) structs, resize-tui (larger, configurable, display), file-manager integration modular session and draft-file handling, revised(simplified) newline handling including showing newlines, gradual replacement of heap-formatting with stack-based formatting, simplified and slimmer set of state fields and constants, safe-default commands for insert-mode (no character input collisions), reboot-recovery loop, etc.: 28 days (4 weeks)